 Like Domestika, Udemy features a variety of course content in different languages, with the majority of students living outside the United States.

-Courses are produced and uploaded by teachers, which means quality and production value aren’t always high.
-That said, many teachers do a fantastic job, and quality can match or exceed Domestika in some cases.
+Courses on the platform are produced and uploaded by teachers, which means quality and production value aren’t always the best.
+On the other hand, some teachers do an excellent job, and course quality can, at times, even match that of Domestika.

-Topics are primarily focused on practical skills like programming and business skills, but there are a few arts and crafts lessons available, too.
+Topics are primarily focused on practical skills like programming and business skills.
+Still, a few arts and crafts lessons are also available, including a variety of extensive, detailed lessons for beginners and up.

 However, courses can be significantly more expensive (hundreds of dollars).
 Popular courses are frequently discounted by 90% or more, which is a much better value for what you get.